-He sniffed, wiped his nose on the cuff of his gloved hands that held the sharp snips he used to trim the stem on the thornless white rose.
+He sniffed.
+Wiped his nose on the cuff of his gloved hands that held the snips he’d been using to trim the stem on the thornless rose.
 “Please feel free to browse.”
 His red eyes wandered over the slim build of the bottle blonde screwing up her nose at his art.
 “Can’t find anything to suit?”

 “Of course, you do.”
-We all do.
-He sniffed, wiped beads of perspiration from his brow, and eyed the clock’s countdown.
+They all do.
+He sniffed, wiping the beads of perspiration from his brow, and eyed the clock’s countdown.

 “So, any tips?”